 Shelf life: Your emergency light stick’s unactivated shelf life is another important consideration.
 Having a dud stick can be dangerous when you need it to come through in an emergency.
 Many chemical light sticks have a shelf life of several years.
 Many battery-powered brands clearly list their expiration date, too.
 Solar-powered lights are reusable for many years, but they don’t always store energy well.
 Most are designed to discharge when the sun sets, so they may not be prepared and fully charged when disaster strikes.

 Different sizes of emergency light sticks lend themselves to different situations.

 Standard: Standard glow sticks measure about 6 inches long, a good size for general visibility.
 Most chemical glow sticks of this size shine for about 8 hours.
-Shorter sticks glow for shorter periods since they contain smaller amounts of the chemiluminescent compounds.
+Shorter sticks glow for shorter periods since they contain smaller amounts of chemiluminescent compounds.

 Long: If you’re directing emergency traffic, look for glow sticks that measure around 15 inches.
 This size provides enough length to hold while leaving a significant portion visible to drivers and pedestrians.
 For marking trails, consider sticks in the range of 10 to 12 inches long.

 The right features can help you make the most of your supplies in a serious situation.

 Chemical and solar light sticks are either on or off, but battery-operated products may include several attention-getting modes.
 Flashing or strobe options can help catch eyes from a distance or on the horizon.

 Government organizations, such as the United States Coast Guard, may recommend specific emergency glow sticks that their search-and-rescue units can spot most easily.
 If you’re undertaking a rigorous boating or hiking trip, check with local authorities for tips, especially if the area is unfamiliar to you.